Azure-Samples/chat-with-your-data-solution-accelerator/docs/contract_assistance.md

 We have added sample contract data in the [Legal Assistant sample Docs](../data/legal_data) folder.
 This data can be used to test and demonstrate the Contract Review and Summarization Assistant's capabilities.

 ## Conclusion
-This README provides an overview of the CWYD Contract Review and Summarization Assistant prompt, instructions for updating the prompt configuration, and examples of questions and answers.
+This README provides an overview of the Chat With Your Data Contract Review and Summarization Assistant prompt, instructions for updating the prompt configuration, and examples of questions and answers.
 Ensure you follow the guidelines for updating the prompt to maintain consistency and accuracy in responses.